monarch-initiative/phenomics/docs/pages/clin-phen.md

 ## Agenda

 ### Day 1
-1. **Nicole Vasilevsky and Valerie Cotton**: Welcome and logistics
+1. **Welcome and logistics** - Nicole Vasilevsky and Valerie Cotton
-2. **Adam Resnick**: Overview of Kids First
+2. **Overview of Kids First** - Adam Resnick
 3. **Perspectives on Phenotyping (Childhood Cancer and Structural Birth Defects Cohorts).** What are the most informative translational questions?
 What is the value of collecting additional phenotype data?
-  - **Melissa Haendel**: Computational Perspectives and Ontologies 101
+  - **Computational Perspectives and Ontologies 101** - Melissa Haendel
-  - **Philip Lupo**: Epidemiological Perspective on phenotyping efforts relevant to childhood cancer and structural birth defects research and the overlap of these pediatric conditions in the population
+  - **Epidemiological Perspective on phenotyping efforts relevant to childhood cancer and structural birth defects research and the overlap of these pediatric conditions in the population** - Philip Lupo
-  - **Deanne Taylor**: Analysis: Gaps in current Kids First datasets
+  - **Analysis: Gaps in current Kids First datasets** - Deanne Taylor
 4. **[X01 Investigator](https://commonfund.nih.gov/kidsfirst/x01projects) Lightning Rounds.** In this session, the X01 investigators will describe their phenotyping efforts (e.g. data dictionaries, standards, methods used) and ideas for how they could be improved for both clinical utility as well as translational discovery.
-  - **Philip Lupo**: DS-AML & Rhabdomyosarcoma
+  - **DS-AML & Rhabdomyosarcoma** - Philip Lupo
-  - **Carole Wise**: Adolescent Idiopathic Scoliosis
+  - **Adolescent Idiopathic Scoliosis** - Carole Wise
-  - **Joaquin Espinosa**: DS-Congenital Heart Disease
+  - **DS-Congenital Heart Disease** - Joaquin Espinosa
-  - **Stephanie Ware**: Laterality Birth Defects
+  - **Laterality Birth Defects** - Stephanie Ware
-  - **Stephanie Sherman**: DS-Congenital Heart Disease
+  - **DS-Congenital Heart Disease** - Stephanie Sherman
-5. **Phenotypes in harmony.** Interactive session to discuss:
+5. **Interactive session to discuss** - Phenotypes in harmony
   - What are your challenges in standardizing, aligning, analyzing, and sharing your phenotype data?
   - What are your analysis challenges?
   - What are your challenges in obtaining the correct/best data for your purposes?